 Cut and Paste 400 Years of Collage exhibition book (paperback)

 Cut and Paste 400 Years of Collage: the first survey exhibition of collage ever to take place anywhere in the world.
 Shortlisted for a Creative Edinburgh Awards 2019.

 This new and comprehensive book edited by art expert Patrick Elliott and published by the National Galleries of Scotland, contains high quality images of collage by professional, amateur and unknown artists featured in the exhibition.
-Elliot presents the diverse range of art on display, from 19th century DIY collage kits to Peter Blake and Jann Haworth’s cover for the Beatles’ Sergeant Pepper’s Lonely Hearts Club Band.
+Elliott presents the diverse range of art on display, from 19th century DIY collage kits to Peter Blake and Jann Haworth’s cover for the Beatles’ Sergeant Pepper’s Lonely Hearts Club Band.
 Also included are ‘flap-prints’, collage inspired by 70s counterculture, Valentines greeting cards, Pablo Picasso’s Cubist collage masterpieces and Dada and Surrealist collages by artists including Joan Miro and Max Ernst.

 The art of making collage is defined by cutting and pasting a combination of materials or objects onto a background.
 Buy this book and find out more about the fascinating subject of collage, the Cut and Paste 400 Years of Collage exhibition, and the artists who have used the technique of ‘cut and paste’ from the 17th century to now.